Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Proving distance estimate is close

 \subsection{Regular enough growth of breadth-first-search (BFS) tree}

 The distance estimation algorithm of interest constructs a specific BFS tree for each vertex $u \in [n]$ with respect to the bipartite graph between vertices $[n]$ and $\cV_A$ where recall that $\cV_A = \{(b,c)\in[n/2]^2 ~\text{s.t.}~ b < c\}$.
 The BFS tree construction is done so that vertices at different levels do not share coordinates, i.e. if vertex $a \in [n]$ is visited in an earlier layer of the BFS tree, then no vertex corresponding to $(a,b)$ for any $b \in [n]$ can be visited subsequently.
 Similarly, if $(a,b)$ is visited in the BFS tree, then no subsequent vertices including either coordinates $a$ or $b$ can be visited.
+The restriction is placed across different depths, whereas pairs of vertices $(a,b)$ and $(a,c)$ can be visited in the same depth.
 Amongst various valid BFS trees, the algorithm chooses one arbitrarily (for example, see Figure \ref{fig:example}(c)).

 We recall some notations.
 Consider a valid BFS tree rooted at vertex $u \in [n]$ which respects the constraint that no coordinate is visited more than once.
 Recall that for any $s \geq 1$, $\cU_{u,s} \subseteq \cV_A$ denotes the set of vertices at depth $(2s-1)$ and $\cS_{u,s} \subseteq [n]$ denotes the set of vertices at depth $2s$ of the BFS tree, $\cB_{u,s} = \cup_{l \in \lceil s/2 \rceil} \cU_{u,l} \cup_{h \in \lfloor s/2 \rfloor} \cS_{u,h}$, $\cG(\cB_{u,s})$ denotes all the information corresponding to the subgraph restricted to the first $s$ layers of the BFS tree which includes $\cB_{u,s}$, the latent variables $\{\theta_a\}_{a \in \cB_{u,s}}$ and the edge weights $\{M_1(a,b,c)\}_{a,(b,c) \in \cB_{u,s}}$.
 The vector $N_{u,s} \in [0,1]^n$ is such that the $a$-th coordinate is equal to the product of weights along the path from $u$ to $a$ in the BFS tree for $a \in \cS_{u,s}$, and the vector $W_{u,s} \in [0,1]^{\cV_A}$ is such that the $(b,c)$-th coordinate is equal to the product of weights along the path from $u$ to $(b,c)$ in the BFS tree for $(b,c) \in \cU_{u,s}$.
 The normalized vectors are $\tN_{u,s} = N_{u,s} / |\cS_{u,s}|$ and $\tW_{u,s} = W_{u,s} / |\cU_{u,s}|$ for $u \in [n], ~s \geq 1$.